 One hand gripping at his heart, Rin sidled closer to the bowl.
 He tentatively nudged it once with a toe.
 Then again, when nothing happened.
 A third nudge stopped its spinning.
 Gingerly, heart still racing, he picked it up.

 Heavier than it looks.
 The character for luck was burnt into the bottom of the bowl.
 A ring of Common script etched onto the rim read: tumbled choices, fumbled fortune.

 A fortune bowl?

 Picking up a few of the stones confirmed it.
-Each stone was etched on both sides with a character; love, strength, beauty, etc. Though when he held them, the characters seemed to shimmer and change, shifting into other runes before his eyes.
+Every stone had a character etched on both sides; love, strength, beauty, among others.
+Though when he held them, the characters seemed to shimmer and change, shifting into other runes before his eyes.

 Magical stones!
 Enchanted stone sets weren’t too common in Shima, but such sets occasionally passed through Dad’s hands from the western city-states.

 However, the stones never shifted to the child character, which was odd.
 He didn’t know much about fortune bowls, but the child stones were important.
 Every stone was an essential part of the whole, but child stones meant… well, babies and stuff.
 Which was really important to Grandmother and all her old lady friends.

 Grandmother had several fortune bowls, all with their own set of stones.
 None of which he was allowed to touch.
 She’d freaked out when one of the amber stones from the tanzawood bowl had gone missing.
 She’d taken her slipper to him, Azti, and Nika.
 Which hadn’t been fair.
 Nika hadn’t done anything.